OhMajesticLama/degiroasync/README.md

 ## A word on stability
-*degiroasync should be considered alpha quality.*
+*degiroasync should be considered ALPHA quality.*

 Until this project's version reaches 1.0, the API should be considered unstable and may break even with minor versions increments.